-11. What if one account holder passes away, becomes bankrupt or is no longer able to manage the Joint account?
+11. What if one account holder passes away, becomes bankrupt or is no longer able to manage the Joint Account?

-When we receive documents or information evidencing that one account holder has passed away, we will freeze the Joint account until the other account holder or the rightful heir of the deceased account holder informs us about the ownership of the funds.
+When we receive documents or information evidencing that one account holder has passed away, we will freeze the Joint Account until the other account holder or the rightful heir of the deceased account holder informs us about the ownership of the funds.
 We may ask for documents from competent authorities evidencing that.
 Once the funds have been allocated, we will close the Joint account.
 The entitlement to the money in the Joint account after the other account holder passes away is subject to our right of set-off and our compliance with any statutory requirements.

-If both account holders pass away, when we receive death certificates for both account holders, we will freeze the account and await forms from the various personal representatives.
+If both account holders we will freeze the account and await forms from the various personal account holders pass away, when we receive death certificates for both account holders, we will freeze the account and await forms from the various personal representatives.

 If either or both of you become bankrupt, we will require instructions from each of you and/or the person administering your bankruptcy before we can make any payment out of the account.

 If the other account holder is no longer in a position to make decisions in relation to the Joint account due to their health or mental impairment for example, you can continue to hold the Joint account and make actions on their behalf if you provide Support with a duly authorised Power of Attorney.
 If we receive a request to close the Joint account from someone who has a duly authorised Power of Attorney for the other account holder, we will take action as long as the balance of the Joint account has been returned to zero.